-Do your content marketing efforts draw the right customers to your brand?
-Or are you struggling to create a coherent compelling story across all channels?
+Is your content marketing efforts attracting the right customers to your brand?
+Or are you struggling to create a coherent compelling story that’s memorable, and relevant across all marketing channels?

 Attract the right people to your brand